map.yosemite 36” x 48” gallery wrapped on 1.5” birch box

 From the Mission into town, shaded by the giant fig tree.
 Lunch downtown with a glass of wine and a walk on Stearns Wharf for the breeze.

 Painted on a map of Santa Barbara using a piece of beach glass as a paintbrush.

 For someone from San Francisco there's a familiar feeling in Lisbon.
 There's cable cars, trolleys, even a Golden Gate bridge!
 Granted, the architecture is a bit older and there are more red tile roofs.
 This view is the walk up to São Jorge castle on the hill overlooking the city.

 This was painted using a trolly map of the city as paintbrush.

-Painted on a Rome map using a Trevi Fountain postcard as paintbrush.
+Painted on a map of San Francisco using a BART card as a paintbrush.

-Painted on a collage of San Francisco maps on a birch panel using a BART card as a paintbrush.
+Painted on a map of Oakland using an Oaklandish card as paintbrush.

-Painted on a Chicago map using a Millennium Park brochure as paintbrush.
+Painted on a map of Dublin using a Temple Bar Pub coaster as a paintbrush.